alpacahq/alpaca-docs/content/_index.md

 ### **API Operations and Management**

-Manage all your business operations from our [Broker Dashboard](https://broker-app.alpaca.markets/sign-up)
+Manage and keep track of all your business operations from our [Broker Dashboard](https://broker-app.alpaca.markets/sign-up).
+You can view almost everything on the Dashboard same as with our APIs.
+We are always constantly pushing new features and products onto the Dashboard.

 {{< /columns >}}